michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/ofs-integration.md

 <br>
 <br>

-NOTE: I have removed Installation Option 2 due to problems with data transfer to OFS.
-You should switch to Install Option 1!
+**NOTE: I have removed Installation Option 2 due to problems with data transfer to OFS.
+You should switch to Install Option 1!**

 <br>
 <br>

+### What does the installer do?

+This section for technical interested people who want to understand the installation process.
+The source code of the installer is in the [`contrib/Installer`](https://github.com/michael-mueller-git/Python-Funscript-Editor/tree/main/contrib/Installer) directory of this repository.
+The installer perform the following Steps:

+1. Check if the OFS Extension Directory `%APPDATA%\OFS\OFS_data\extensions` exists.
+2. Fetch the latest release Version from github rest api.
+3. Check if an (older) MTFG Version is already installed in the OFS Extension Directory: If we have already the latest version installed, we are done here
+4. The installer download the latest release version from github.
+5. After the download complete we extract the latest release to the OFS Extension Directory (Installation of the latest release).
+6. Finally we download the [latest OFS Extension lua script](https://github.com/michael-mueller-git/Python-Funscript-Editor/blob/main/contrib/Installer/assets/main.lua) to the OFS Extension Directory.

 ## Troubleshot for all Installation Options